Amodio/debian-config/README.md

 dd if=mini.iso of=/dev/sdX # X Where X represents your key device
 ```

-Net-install Debian (without the graphical environment but with the OpenSSH
+Net-install Debian (without the graphical environment).
+Fetch install files:
-server).
-Then fetch my config files like this:
 ```
 wget https://github.com/Amodio/debian-config/archive/master.zip
 aptitude install unzip
 unzip master.zip
 ```
-Finally, read the `INSTALL` file.
+Set your username, etc. in `install.sh` and run it.
-As it is too long to load music into MPD, user has to run `mpc update`.
+As it is too long to load music into MPD, user will have to run `mpc update`.

-Hope you'll like it; I enjoy feedbacks (bugs, etc) :-)
+Hope you'll like it; I enjoy feedbacks (bugs, program to add, etc) :-)

-THIS PROJECT IS CURRENTLY NOT USABLE (see the `TODO` file).